 For sophisticated traders only

 Designing and executing profitable maker strategies may be difficult and require active management, hedging in other venues, etc. Providing liquidity carries significant risk of financial loss including: impermanent loss and liquidation (partial or complete).
 Do not provide liquidity until you understand the risks and challenges.

 Order Book vs AMM

 Perpetual Protocol is an AMM-based exchange.
 There is no order book.

 However, there are some similarities with an order book exchange thanks to the protocol's use of Uniswap v3 as the trading engine.
 This gives traders the ability to place orders in certain price ranges, and takers will use this liquidity when placing market orders.

 Because of this, there will be a distribution of liquidity along a range of prices, typically with the bulk of liquidity concentrated around the current price.

-Liquidity can be provided in USDC or any of our non-USDC supported collaterals (currently ETH/WETH & FRAX).
+Liquidity can be provided in USDC or any of our non-USDC supported collaterals (currently ETH/WETH, FRAX and OP).
 Other tokens are not used for providing liquidity at this time.